 Like other animals that are active during the day, the principle nighttime activity of birds is sleeping.
 Birds choose how they sleep very carefully to ensure they can survive through the night, and they have certain tricks that help give them warning about predators or to protect them from the elements.

-- Wading birds such as herons, egrets and flamingos will sleep standing in water.
-The sound and vibrations of a predator coming toward them through the water acts as an instant warning system in case of danger.
+- Wading birds such as herons, egrets, and flamingos will sleep standing in water or on an island.
+The splashing sounds and wave vibrations of a predator coming toward them through the water acts as an instant warning system in case of danger.

 - Small birds sleep perched high in trees, typically close to the trunk of the tree.
 The trunk holds heat from the daytime to provide better shelter, and the birds will be alerted to any vibrations or noises predators make if they climb the tree looking for prey.